Witch hunts in India: 1855 Santhal Rebellion and 1857 Indian Rebellion

-Modern witch-hunts
+Modern witch hunts

-In modern-day India, witch-hunting continues to be prevalently customary in isolated and deprived rural areas, particularly in the Northern and central parts of the country.
-The state of Jharkhand has recorded the highest total number of murders where the motive was witchcraft, with 593 women being killed on the grounds of witchcraft between 2001 and 2021 according to the National Crime Records Bureau.
+In modern-day India, witch-hunting continues to be prevalent and customary in isolated and deprived rural areas, particularly in the Northern and central parts of the country.
+The state of Jharkhand has recorded the highest total number of murders where the motive was witchcraft, with 593 women being killed on the grounds of witchcraft between 2001 and 2021 according to the National Crime Records Bureau (NCRB).
 The states of Assam, Bihar, Chhattisgarh, Madhya Pradesh and Odisha also have recorded many cases of witch branding.
 There are usually three stages to a witch hunt: accusation, declaration and persecution.
 A witchcraft accusation is most commonly triggered after the sudden death or illness of a family member, crop failure or loss of livestock.
 A woman is then declared a witch by a socially recognised sorcerer, who is consulted by community members after suffering misfortune.
 These sorcerers perform magic to identify a witch and to punish her for practising black magic.

 Persecution

 Since the early 2000s reported cases of witch-hunting have shown that women accused of practising black magic have been subjected to persecution and inhumane treatment from those living in their village.
 This is done in an attempt to punish the witch or 'purify' her.
-Victims can be badly beaten or flogged by perpetrators and sexually assaulted, some are also forced to endure even more violent forms of torture such as having limbs chopped off.
+Victims can be badly beaten or flogged by perpetrators and sexually assaulted, some are forced to endure even more violent forms of torture such as having limbs chopped off.
 In more serious cases accused witches are killed, and some methods of execution still used today in hunts include being burned alive and stoned.
 Many deaths can also happen as a result of injuries caused by physical violence.
 Witch-hunting victims face mental torture as well as physical attacks, this ranges from verbal abuse and harassment to public humiliation.
 For example, in 2009 five women from a remote village in Jharkhand's Deoghar district were paraded naked, beaten and forced to eat human faeces.
 In many cases, women have to flee their homes in fear of persecution or are banished from their villages and forced off their property.
 The effects of attacks and so-called 'punishments' often leave a lasting impact on victims of witch branding, leading some to commit suicide.